-The procedure shall always fully comply with all restrictions outlined in NEON's USDA APHIS soil permit.
+The procedure shall fully comply with all restrictions outlined in NEON's USDA APHIS soil permit.
 If a discrepancy is identified between the procedure outlined in this document (or other NEON documents) and the USDA APHIS soil permit, the permit has precedence.
-If this occurs, contact a FIU Manager through the NEON Problem Reporting and Tracking system.
+If this occurs, contact a FIU Manager.

-The laboratory procedure has the following goals: 1) dry and sieve (if necessary) the soil samples; 2) weigh the predetermined amount of soil for each of the subsamples into labeled containers; 3) store the samples in the TIS soil archive; 4) record and enter metadata associated with each sample in the TIS archive; and 5) monitor and record conditions and use of archived samples.
+The laboratory procedure has the following goals: 1) dry and sieve (if necessary) the soil samples; 2) weigh the predetermined amount of soil for each of the subsamples into labeled containers; 3) store the samples in the TIS Soil Archive; 4) record and enter metadata associated with each sample in the TIS archive; and 5) monitor and record conditions and use of archived samples.

-Under no circumstances should the floor (or walls) of the soil archive room be either waxed, or have the use of wax strippers (NH4, ammonia) be used for the life of the soil archive.
-This is a requirement, and must be communicated to building managers, FCC, cleaning staff etc. Use of these materials can contaminate the entire archive.

-11.1 Timing

-- Begin drying of soil samples within 30 days of the arrival of the samples at NEON headquarters (preferably within 1-3 day). - While samples are drying, their weight shall be measured at least every 3 days (preferably daily) to determine whether they are dry (i.e., they shall be dried to constant weight). - Once samples are dry, they shall be placed within sealed glass containers within 4 hours to minimize the risk of spillage or contamination if processing cannot begin before then. - Once samples are dry, they shall be sieved (if necessary), subsampled, and added to archive jars within 7 days.
+- 11.1 Under no circumstances should wax or wax strippers (NH4, ammonia) be used on the floor (or walls) of the soil archive room be either waxed, or have the use of wax strippers (NH4, ammonia) be used for the life of the soil archive.
+This is a requirement, and must be communicated to building managers, FCC, cleaning staff, etc. Use of these materials can contaminate the entire archive.
+Timing - Begin drying of soil samples within 30 days of their arrival at NEON headquarters (preferably within 1-3 day). - While samples are drying, their weight shall be measured every ~14 days to determine whether they are dry (i.e., they shall be dried to constant weight). - Once samples are dry, they shall be sieved (if necessary), subsampled, and added to archive jars within 1 month. - Metadata relating to any step in the processing of samples for the TIS Soil Archive shall be entered within 1 day of completion of that step to minimize mistakes in the metadata (e.g., forgetting how a particular sample was processed).

-$\ensuremath{\mathbb{C}}$ 2014 NEON Inc. All rights reserved.

-• Metadata relating to any step in the processing of samples for the TIS soil archive shall be entered within 1 day of completion of that step to minimize mistakes in the metadata (e.g., forgetting how a particular sample was processed).